Trija-24/honeypot-api/README.md

 ## Overview

 This project is a Flask-based cybersecurity honeypot system designed to detect, analyze, and divert suspicious users away from legitimate services.

-The system acts as an intelligent gateway between users and backend services, using risk scoring techniques to identify potential attackers.
+The system acts as an intelligent gateway between users and backend services, using risk-scoring techniques to identify potentially malicious activity.

-Legitimate users are routed to the real API, while suspicious users are redirected to a honeypot environment that simulates a successful login, allowing attack behavior to be monitored and logged without exposing actual resources.
+Legitimate users are routed to the real API, while suspicious users are redirected to a honeypot environment that simulates a successful login.
+This allows attack behavior to be monitored and logged without exposing actual resources.

 ---